ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

 -   Optional **instance** index to a memory space of the binary graph structure.

--   Optional parameter set of data to a memory space of the binary graph structure.
+-   Optional index to a set of parameters.

 -   The first two 16 bits **arc descriptors** with the format :

     -   12 bits to index the arc descriptor in the binary graph structure (see "3.2 ARC descriptors")

-    -   1 bit "ready flag" used accelerate the scheduler decision : for input arcs of the SWC the flag is set when at least a minimum of data is available in the buffer.
+    -   1 bit "**ready flag**" used accelerate the scheduler decision : for input arcs of the SWC the flag is set when at least a minimum of data is available in the buffer.
 For output arcs of the SWC the flag is set when at least a minimum of free area is available in the output buffer.

-    -   1 bit "high QoS flag" indicating the SWC can be executed even if the other streams do not have yet their "ready flag" set.
+    -   1 bit "**high QoS flag**" indicating the SWC can be executed even if the other streams do not have yet their "ready flag" set.
 The arcs descriptors with flow errors give indications on the operation to do to interpolate the data.

-The main loop of the scheduler consists in checking the list of ring buffer at the boundary of the graph, and activating the firmware for data exchanges.
-Then, parsing the linked-list, finding the SWC having its "ready flags" set and call it, until the end of the table, loop until the situation is stable and return the caller.
+The main loop of the scheduler consists in checking the list of ring buffers at the boundary of the graph, and activating the firmware for data exchanges.
+Then, parsing the linked-list, finding the SWC having its "ready flags" set and call it, until the end of the table, loop until the situation is stable and return to the caller.

 ### 3.1 SWC interface

 The SWC have a single entry point in the format "func (int, \*,\*,\*)".
-The first parameter is the execution command (reset, set parameters, run, stop).
+The first parameter is the execution command (memory request, reset, set parameters, run, stop).
 The SWC can call CMSIS-Stream through a dedicated function pointer provided at reset time.
 An example of SWC API [here](https://github.com/ARM-software/EndpointAI/blob/master/Kernels/Research/CMSIS-Stream/SWC_sample.c).

 ### 3.1.1 SWC parameter "MEMREQ"

-The first operation asked by the scheduler is to ask for memory allocation with respect to parameters associated to the input and output stream format (the SWC may ask for working memory buffer size in relation with the frame size of the streams).
+The first operation asked by the scheduler is to ask the SWC for memory allocation with respect to parameters associated to the input and output stream format (the SWC may ask for working memory buffer size in relation with the frame size of the streams).